Even if you don’t know the first thing about SEO writing, you’ve likely heard the buzz.

 If you want to test out a few other tools before you make a commitment, Wordstream is also a great resource, and it comes with a free trial.
 My personal favorite is Ahrefs, which has a seven-day trial for $7 if you want to take a look.
 (Editor’s note: We use Ahrefs here at The Write Life.)

-5 tips for writing strong SEO content that ranks
+5 SEO writing tips for strong content that ranks

 Once you’ve got your high-volume, low-difficulty keyword, it’s time to start creating your content.